jocelyn-stericker/oxygen/README.md

 cargo run -- import path [name]
   Import the clip at the given path.
 If a name is not specified, the clip will be named after the path.

+cargo run -- export name path
+  Export the clip with the given name to the given path.
+  The path should end in ".wav".

+cargo run -- export-all folder
+  Export all clips to the given folder.
 ```

 ## Contributing